nwclark/VizSort/README.md

 Bubble Sort.

 ## Why BubbleSort?
-It's fun to watch
+It's fun to watch.

 ## Gotchas
-There is no job control, so the sort can be started multiple times on the same array.
+There is no way to cancel a running sort.

 ## Possible Improvements
 * Better job control.
 Provide a cancel button.
+* Allow user to select from multiple sorting algorithms.
 * Dynamic array size.
 Allow the user to specify the sorting algorithm to use.
 * Stats display.
 Provide performance metrics in a heads-up display.